Find the Cheapest Insurance Quotes in Your Area

 Cost of Private Flood Insurance

-Private flood insurance has grown in popularity in recent years as an alternative to the NFIP.
-Not every state has access to a private flood insurer however.
-Currently the largest company, The Flood Insurance Agency, operates in 34 states and is the only one to quote online.
-Rates generally do not fluctuate much across state lines, but rather based on how much coverage you get and how far from the water's edge your home is.
-Here are sample costs of how the cost of private flood insurance varies based on what zones your address falls in.
+Private flood insurance has recently grown in popularity as an alternative to the NFIP.
+However, not all states have access to a private flood insurance company.
+One of the largest companies, The Flood Insurance Agency, operates in 37 states and is currently the only one to quote online.
+Rates generally don't fluctuate much across state lines, instead they're based on how much coverage receive and how far from the water's edge your home is.
+Below you can find sample costs of how the cost of private flood insurance varies based on what zones your address falls in.

 |State||"V" Zone||"A" Zone||"B" Zone and Lower|